astec-stfc/nala/docs/source/Architecture/index.rst

 Architecture
 ============

-This section describes the architectural components of the system.
+This section describes the architecture of accelerator components and lattices.

 .. toctree::
    :maxdepth: 2

-   Element/index
+   Element
    Lattice